zaidongy/sn-notes/Knowledge 2019 Notes.md

 - Single portal > multiple portals
   - Better UX, Better UI, easier to maintain, seemless to employees
-- In the future, intranet could be replaced with Service Portal.
-If company compliance policies allows
+- In the future, intranet could be replaced with Service Portal, if the company policies allow for it
 - Use metrics for continuous improvement after deployment
 - Hire technical writers to write **end user focused** KB Articles, articles should be:
   1. Concise